EV3REST/tghome/README.md

 - [Demo](https://www.youtube.com/watch?v=6NF06UVx0Ow)

+Volume control currently works only on macOS.

+There are two modes of how the player works:

+### Locally stored music

 All the music files must be stored in the `tracks` folder.

-Volume control currently works only on macOS.

-`/player` - Starts the bot.
+`/lplayer` - Starts the bot.
 Replies back with random file from `tracks` folder.

+### Telegram music

+Send a track to the bot.
+Bot replies with controls menu and starts playing the music

 ## Donate